Tanks in the British Army: Balkans conflicts

 The British Army was deployed to Yugoslavia in 1992; initially this force formed part of the United Nations Protection Force.
 Units of the 1st Armoured Division were deployed as part of the Implementation Force (IFOR) in 1995.

 War in Afghanistan

 In November 2001 the United Kingdom, as a part of Operation Enduring Freedom with the United States, invaded Afghanistan to topple the Taliban.
 The 3rd Division were deployed in Kabul, to assist in the liberation of the troubled capital.
-The British Army is today concentrating on fighting Taliban forces and bringing security to Helmand province.
-Combat operations ended in 2014, although there are some small units that operate in a non combat role to protect healthcare staff and foreign diplomats, as well as a select few who still help train the Afghan National Army.
+The British Army was concentrating on fighting Taliban forces and bringing security to Helmand province.
+Combat operations ended in 2014, although there were some small units that operate in a non combat role to protect healthcare staff and foreign diplomats, as well as a select few who still help train the Afghan National Army.

 Iraq War

 The United Kingdom participated in the 2003 invasion of Iraq, sending a force that would reach 46,000 military personnel.
 The 7th Armoured Brigade, consisting of 112 Challenger 2 tanks, 140 Warriors and 32 AS-90 155 mm self-propelled howitzers, entered Iraq on 21 March and advanced towards Iraq's second largest city, Basra and helped encircle and isolate it.
 The brigade, led by the 1st Fusiliers Battlegroup, made a rapid advance towards the city and soon reached its outskirts, securing Basra Airport and the bridges across the Shatt al-Arab.
 The advance by the brigade met sporadic though fierce resistance, with The Queen's Royal Irish Hussars, including an engagement between 14 Challenger 2s of the Royal Scots Dragoon Guards and 14 Iraqi tanks, all of the Iraqi tanks being destroyed; it was the largest tank engagement by the British Army since WWII.

 The 1st Armoured Division, including 7th Brigade, raided the city several times and the Desert Rats, led by Challenger 2s of the Royal Scots Dragoon Guards, Queen's Royal Lancers and 2nd Royal Tank Regiment with Warriors of the 1st Fusiliers, Irish Guards and Black Watch pushed into the city on 6 April and stayed.
 For the most part, Basra was controlled by 1st Division, though further engagements took place.
 The war was officially declared over on 1 May.
 The Desert Rats remained in Iraq after the war, acting as peacekeepers and helping to rebuild the country while based in the British sector in the south of Iraq.
 The brigade began to leave in late June, being replaced by 19th Mechanised Brigade.
 The remaining British troops were withdrawn from Iraq after the Iraqi government refused to extend their mandate.